recap-conf/plugin-workshop-java/readme.md

 ## Add the Plugin to the Base Application

 The plugin is now ready to use.
 The base application's model can be extended and the plugin needs to be added to the list of dependencies.
+Again, there is a shortcut: just checkout the branch `with-criticality` of this repo, install the `criticality-prebuilt` module and start the base application in `incidents-app-java` with `mvn spring-boot:run`.

 ### Adjust the Model of the Base Application